jacobfriedman/vsc-logtalk/README.md

 ## Development

-This extension has been package and tested with node v12.
+This extension has been package and tested with node v16.
 You may install the extension directly from the `.vsix` file included in this repo.

-`vsix:make` makes the `.vsix` file, `vsix:install` installs it.
+After running `npm install`, `npm run vsix:make` makes the `.vsix` file and `npm run  vsix:install` installs it.

 ## Update Notes